Dynatrace/Dynatrace-AppMon-Liferay-Portal-FastPack/README.md

-## Dynatrace-Liferay-Portal-FastPack for Liferay 7 and Dynatrace 6.1 - 6.3
+## Dynatrace-Liferay-Portal-FastPack for Liferay 7 and Dynatrace 6.1 - 6.5

 ![images_community/download/attachments/186522364/icon.png](images_community/download/attachments/186522364/icon.png)

-This branch of the dynaTrace FastPack for Liferay Portal is for Liferay DXP 7 for use Dynatrace 6.1 - 6.3.
-There is a separate branch/fastpack for Liferay DXP 7 on Dynatrace 6.5.
+This branch of the dynaTrace FastPack for Liferay Portal is for Liferay DXP 7 for use Dynatrace 6.1 - 6.5.
+Please note, however, that the fastpack has not been tested on AppMon 6.5.
+There are no features in the fastpack, though, that have been deprecated in 6.5.

 For Liferay 6.2, please see the Liferay 6.2ee branch and fastpack release 1.